-From that day on she has been my favorite all time trail horse.
-I ride in some pretty remote places (I even do some of it asleep in the saddle) and she is the most dependable and easy going horse I have ever ridden.
+From that day on she was my favorite all time trail horse.
+I'd ride in some pretty remote places (I even did much of it asleep in the saddle) and she was the most dependable and easy going horse I have ever ridden.

 Around that time I did a little work with other folks' horse problems and had made a few suggestions to other folks on some Internet horse email lists I was on at the time who were having horse problems.
 Then the "Horse Whisperer" craze hit and the media came calling.

 Next thing you know folks from all over the world are contacting me with horse questions.

 All because of a simple little procedure.

 There have been a lot of horses since then and the procedure that has come to be known around the world as Marv Walker's Bonder has never failed me.
 It works today like it did the first time I used it.

 Quite a number of the folks who sent for a copy of the procedure began hounding me for videos and after putting it off for a few years, I began putting them together.